ArcTwain/arctwain.github.io/about.md

 ### Contact me

-I welcome all relevant questions, comments, and suggestions as well as irrelevant ones (if they're clever).
+I welcome all questions, comments, and suggestions.

 You can find me on Twitter or Github (both @arctwain), Codepen(@twain), or email at [arctwain@gmail.com](mailto:arctwain@gmail.com).
 My portfolio site is currently at [tinaanastos.com](http://www.tinaanastos.com).